The Effect of AGN Feedback on the Lyman-{\alpha} Forest Signature of Galaxy Protoclusters at z~2.3: Introduction

 In this paper, we use the SIMBA cosmological galaxy formation simulation and The Three Hundred Cluster zoom simulation suite to investigate the impact of gravitational shock heating and various feedback processes on the \Lya\ forest within and around large halos at $z=2.5$.
 In Section \ref{section:data}, we introduce the data adopted in this study and describe how we derive the quantities of interest.
 In Section \ref{section:result}, we present our main findings based on the measurement from both observations and simulations.
-In Section \ref{section:discussion}, we discuss the results and summarize the study.
-Throughout this paper, we adopt the cosmology of $H_0 = 100 h\ \kmsMpc= 70\ \kmsMpc$, $\Omega_m = 0.315$, and $\Omega_\Lambda = 0.685$ for the observational data.
+In Section \ref{section:discussion}, we discuss the results and summarise the study.
+Throughout this paper, we adopt the cosmology of $H_0 = 100 h\ \kmsMpc= 70\ \kmsMpc$, $\Omega_m = 0.315$, and $\Omega_\Lambda = 0.685$ for the observational data to maintain consistency with the cosmology in \citet{2023Preheat}.